 For pickup services, there are waste types that the council can pick up.
-This means that more often than not, many of your general household waste is not part of that limit.
+This means that more often than not, much of your general household waste is not part of that limit.
 This can translate into more work setting aside unacceptable waste types.
 This is more work than putting same-category garbage in the designated bin.

 For example, in the yellow bin, only recyclables are okay.
 However, the council doesn’t pick up all kinds of recyclables.
 You can put aluminium and steel cans, but not items with mixed materials that include aluminium parts.
 You can put plastic food containers, but not soft plastics that serve as packets.

 The local council has waste management programs.
 However, a wrong batch of rubbish can warrant a negative bin tag.
 An instance is a recent event putting some councils on fire for labelling some bins with big “infectious” tags for everybody to see.
 This move resulted in outrage among the community.

 Common backlash includes a very alienating experience for people who are trying to recycle.
 Residents also raised concerns about privacy and trespassing from waste collectors and inspectors.
 Instead of privately educating homeowners, it came across as a big warning for everybody else to see your bin condition.